The Tale of Peter and Fevronia: Plot summary

 Apanage prince Paul (Павел) is much disturbed as a guileful snake has gotten into the habit of visiting his wife, disguising itself as the prince.
 His wife finds out that the only one who can destroy the snake, using a magiс sword, is Paul's brother, Peter (Пётр).
 Peter kills the snake but its blood spills over him and his body becomes covered with painful scabs.
 No doctors are able to help but then Peter hears of Fevronia (Феврония), a wise young peasant maiden, who promises to heal him.
 In reward he agrees to marry her.
 However, once healed he does not keep his promise but instead sends her rich gifts.
 Soon Peter's body is again covered with scabs.
 Fevronia heals him once more and this time they get married.

 Soon after this Prince Paul dies and Peter and Fevronia come to reign in Murom.
 The boyars are unhappy to have a peasant woman for princess and they ask Fevronia to leave the city, taking with her whatever riches she wants.
 Fevronia agrees, asking them to let her choose just one thing.

-The boyars find out that the wise maiden's wish is to only take her husband so Peter and Fevronia leave Murom together.
+The boyars find out that the wise maiden's wish is to only take her husband, and so Peter and Fevronia leave Murom together.

 Because the city no longer has a prince, a power struggle begins among the boyars, leading to havoc in Murom and finally Peter and Fevronia are asked to return.
 They reign wisely and happily until their last days, which they spend in separate cloisters.

 Knowing that they will die on the same day they ask to be buried in the same grave.
-The Russian Orthodox tradition does not allow for a monk and a nun to be buried together but the bodies are twice found to disappear from the original coffins and finally remain in a common grave forever.
+The Russian Orthodox tradition does not allow for a monk and a nun to be buried together but the bodies were twice found to disappear from the original coffins and finally remain in a common grave forever.